AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

 * If there are no recorded visits for the patient, a message indicating so will be shown.

 Examples:
-* `list` followed by `display 3` shows the visit dates of the 3rd patient in the address book.
+* `list` followed by `display 3` shows the visit dates of the 3rd patient in CLInic.
 * `find Jackson` followed by `display 1` shows the visit dates of the 1st patient in the results of the `find` command.

 ### Editing a patient : `edit`